128technology/docs/docs/cc_fips_config_audit_event.md

 The SSR can be configured to send system generated events over a TCP connection to a remote-logging server for analysis and storage.
 The current default is a UDP connection.

-Use the `protocol` arguement to configure TCP as the protocol the SSR uses to open communication with the syslog server.
+Use the `protocol` argument to configure TCP as the protocol the SSR uses to open communication with the syslog server.

 #### TCP Transport